Automated Transcripts – Support for Qualitative Researchers during the Pandemic

 For further information on conducting digital qualitative research, we provide a list of sources at the end of this article.

 Support for Automated Transcripts

-To support researchers during this time of transformation, ATLAS.ti offers a new import option for transcripts generated by services like Teams or Zoom (currently available in ATLAS.ti Mac v 9.0.5, and soon also in ATLAS.ti Windows).
+To support researchers during this time of transformation, ATLAS.ti offers a new import option for transcripts generated by services like Teams or Zoom.
 When importing the transcripts, they will directly be associate with the interview video.
 All you need to do then is to go through the text, make edits as necessary, and your transcript is done!

 Technically speaking, automatic captions, subtitles or transcripts are provided by many services in form of a VTT or SRT files.
 With ATLAS.ti’s native support for this format, you can now import transcripts from a great many services.
 Examples are:

 - MS Teams

 For most services, you will find instructions on how to generate and export transcripts on their websites.
 This is the best source of information as we are currently witnessing a rapid development in the area of automated transcription and procedures may change quickly.
 For your convenience, below we provide some links but invite you to also search yourself for updated information.

 - Instructions on how to record a meeting in MS Teams.

 - Information on how to generate automatic captions.